WrestleMania Backlash (2021): Preliminary matches

-The actual pay-per-view opened with Rhea Ripley defending the Raw Women's Championship against Charlotte Flair and Asuka.
+The actual event opened with Rhea Ripley defending the Raw Women's Championship against Charlotte Flair and Asuka.
 In the closing moments, after an evenly competitive match between the three, Ripley performed the Riptide on Asuka to retain the title.

 Next, Dolph Ziggler and Robert Roode defended the SmackDown Tag Team Championship against Rey Mysterio and Dominik Mysterio.
 Earlier in the night, Dominik was attacked by Ziggler and Roode, and medical personnel ruled Dominik unable to compete.
 During the match, Ziggler and Roode dominated Rey.
 About mid-way though, Dominik eventually entered the match.
 In the end, Rey performed a 619 on Roode and tagged in Dominik, who then performed a Frog Splash on Roode to win the titles, thus becoming the first-ever father and son team to hold a tag team championship in WWE.

 After that, Damian Priest faced The Miz (accompanied by John Morrison) in a lumberjack match.
-The ring was surrounded by zombies as a promotional tie-in for the zombie film Army of the Dead, which stars former WWE wrestler and WWE Hall of Fame nominee Batista.
+The ring was surrounded by zombies as a promotional tie-in for the 2021 zombie film Army of the Dead, which starred former WWE wrestler Batista.
 During the match, Priest and Miz teamed to fend off the zombies.
 In the end, Morrison was "devoured" by the zombies which distracted Miz.
 Priest performed Hit the Lights on Miz to win the match.
 Following the match, several zombies entered the ring and "devoured" Miz.

 In the next match, Bianca Belair defended the SmackDown Women's Championship against Bayley.
 Belair pinned Bayley using her braided hair to gain leverage to retain the title.

 In the penultimate match, Bobby Lashley (accompanied by MVP) defended the WWE Championship against Drew McIntyre and Braun Strowman.
 During the match, Lashley and McIntyre fought their way up the entrance ramp where McIntyre threw Lashley through an LED board.
 Back in the ring, McIntyre and Strowman continued the match.
 In the end, as McIntyre performed a Claymore Kick on Strowman, Lashley appeared, threw McIntyre out of the ring and performed a Spear on Strowman to retain the title.